-Meanwhile, there are over 44% of global companies that have not allowed their workers to work from home.
+Meanwhile, there are over 44% of global companies have not allowed their workers to work from home.
 Call it a job responsibility or an act of cruelty, these companies are forcing their employees against their will to show up at the office.

 Due to the coronavirus pandemic, corporates have been put into overdrive in the race to implement accurate remote working solutions.
 In a roundup of 15 tips to facilitate professionals to be more productive, here’s how you should go on about it.

 Whether there is a pandemic, such as; Coronavirus, the key to a successful implementation of working from home is increased communication.
 It can be communication with your manager, your boss, your subordinates or team levels anywhere in the world.

 Barbara Larson, a professor of management at Northeastern University in Boston studies remote working and interprets communication as a key to optimized work output.
 She reportedly said, “Have clear cut expectations for communications on a daily basis.”

 Under normal circumstances, employees are in close proximity to their bosses and co-workers, which is completely normal.
 Doing so helps them to communicate effortlessly.

 Having said that, with this pandemic, the scenario is completely different.
 With many offices not used to remote working, a communication breakdown is even more likely to happen.
 Your managers might not be used to working remotely or your employees might not quickly adopt the best practices necessary.

 For example, your company might not have the right tools on their roster to facilitate remote working like video conferencing app like Zoom or project management tools like nTask.
 Many writers often mention that working from home can be tough because of feeling isolated and because of the lack of structure.